dbt-labs/docs.getdbt.com/website/docs/docs/deploy/deployment-tools.md

 Discover effortless ways to schedule and run your dbt jobs with the help of powerful tools like [dbt Cloud](/docs/deploy/dbt-cloud-job), Airflow, Prefect, Dagster, automation server, Cron, or Azure Data Factory (ADF).

-You can use these tools to save time and increase efficiency by automating your data workflows, trigger dbt Cloud jobs, all while enjoying a hassle-free experience.
+Use these tools to automate your data workflows, trigger dbt jobs (including those hosted on dbt Cloud), and enjoy a hassle-free experience, saving time and increasing efficiency.

 ## Airflow